AmirhBrt/Mininet-SDN-Controller/README.md

 # Mininet Network Analysis

 This project utilizes the Mininet environment to analyze a network and find the minimum delay between two nodes.
-It provides a Python program that creates a custom network topology using Mininet, calculates the minimum delay between specified nodes.
+It provides a Python program that creates a custom network topology using Mininet, and calculates the minimum delay between specified nodes.

 ## Introduction